KostasValeckas/PyLongslit/_sources/installation.rst.txt

 2. :ref:`Install the software using pip <install>`.

-We provide both a quickgide for experienced python users and a more detailed guide for users who are new to Python environments.
+We provide both a quick guide for experienced python users and a more detailed guide for users who are new to Python environments.

 Lastly, we also describe how to download and  :ref:`install an editable version of the software <dev_install>` if you wish to contribute to the development of the software.